GillianOoO/Overlapped-grouping-measurement/README.md

 The main file is main.m

-The procedure generates the measurements with the associated probabilities.
+The procedure generates the measurements and the associated probabilities.

 ***Perform main.m